kunalrupani/OOW2017EventHubWorkshop/README.md

 **Give the cluster a name of your choice**
 ![](images/createCluster.png)

 **Use the previously downloaded (see prerequisites) ssh public key and complete the configuration.
-Use defaults for all**
+Use values as shown below**
 ![](images/configureClusterandCreate.png)

 **Once the above step is complete - the cluster should be created in a couple minutes**